Sport and Australian culture

 About this module

-This module uses the National Library’s vast collections to explore how participation in the Commonwealth Games, alongside migration, the media and the involvement of women, para-sport athletes and Aboriginal and Torres Strait lslander people, have impacted the ways in which Australians play and understand sport.
+This module draws on the Library’s collections to examine how sport in Australia has been shaped by the Commonwealth Games, migration, the media, and the involvement of women, para-athletes, and Aboriginal and Torres Strait Islander people.

-This resource has been generously supported by Optus in association with their sponsorship of the Gold Coast 2018 XXI Commonwealth Games.
+This resource was supported by Optus in association with its sponsorship of the Gold Coast 2018 XXI Commonwealth Games.

 Copyright for teachers